tardisgallifrey/ArduinoNanoProjects/README.md

 <h1>Arduino Nano Library Projects</h1>

 Just got this started, but stay tuned for more.
-This will be the github for my Arudino Nano C# Libraries.
+This will be the github for my Arduino Nano C# Libraries.
 These will/should end up with Nuget Packages.

 <hr>
 This github will build in .NET 5.0 (I know it works in Linux)  Windows users,